Loose stools after taking antibiotic treatment. Diarrhea from antibiotics: how to get rid of an unpleasant side effect

 forbidden allowed

-boiled-smoked sausages and sausages vegetarian soups or low-fat chicken broths
+boiled smoked sausages and sausages vegetarian soups or low-fat chicken broths

 semi-finished meat products boiled meat

-spicy seasonings dairy products
+spicy seasonings fermented milk products

-simulated seafood (including crab meat) eggs (steamed omelet)
+imitation seafood (including crab meat) eggs (steamed omelet)

 canned fish porridge (semolina, buckwheat)